ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * is_active - boolean – Mandatory

 2. Responds with the Template Type Code and Language Code for the Template Type created successfully
-3. This component also restrict the bulk creation of Master Data
+3. This component also restricts the bulk creation of Master Data
 4. In case of Exceptions, system triggers relevant error messages as listed below.